miklevin/MikeLev.in/_posts/2022-05-19-recording-vim-macro-for-markdown-image-insertion.md

 headline: Learn How to Quickly Insert Images into Your Blog Posts with Vim Macros!
 description: Today I'm hosting a livecasting event to show you how to use vim macros to quickly turn keyworded image files into the markdown required for HTML image insertion.
 I'll be demonstrating how to use search & replace patterns to capitalize and separate words, so you can learn how to quickly add images to your blog posts.
 Join me to learn this time-saving technique!
 keywords: vim, macro, markdown, image, insertion, livecasting, event, keyworded, file, search, replace, patterns, capitalize, separate, words, quickly, add, images, blog, posts, time-saving, technique, html
-categories: vim, search, html, macro
+categories: search, vim, macro, html
 permalink: /blog/recording-vim-macro-for-markdown-image-insertion/
 layout: post
 ---